-We are also proud to be a Top Rated Non Profit for 2012 and thank our supporters for all their great reviews.
+We are also proud to be a Top Rated Non Profit for 2012 AND 2013 Thank you to our supporters for all their great reviews.
 You can read them or leave one by clicking on the picture.

 Central Virginia Horse Rescue, Inc (CVHR) is a GFAS Verified 501(c)3 non-profit organization dedicated to the compassionate care of equines.
 Our mission is to save, protect, and rehabilitate equines in need.
 We rescue unwanted, abused, neglected, or abandoned equines; provide them with care and rehabilitation; and finally find them a compatible, loving home.
 We believe that education is the long-term solution to improving the lives of equines.